FreedomBen/pick-rpm/README.md

 ## What about ARM?

-Coming soon, as long as pick will build on ARM
+~Coming soon, as long as pick will build on ARM~

+ARM RPMs are now available!
+Get them on the [releases](https://github.com/FreedomBen/pick-rpm/releases) page.

 ## Why aren't these packages signed?